 Everything, at one time or another, wears out, even string; shoe strings, sleeping bag strings, or strings on your hooded sweatshirt.
 In the past when they fray, we simple threw them away and bought new ones.
 But now, in a day when the economy is shaky and our budgets are limited, we must find a way to make due with what we have.
+So here are a couple steps to help you mend that frayed string.

 Things You'll Need